 Have a few of those real classics?
-Thermostats, controllers, pressure requilators, boiler controls, valves from another era?
-The cones that took a lot of abuse.
-Really resisted contamina-
+Thermostats, controllers, pressure regulators, boiler controls, valves from another era?
+The secondamination.

 Let Energy Controls put them back in service.
 We'll fix them as good as new, for a lot less than new.
 Costs range from \$25 plus parts for one pipe thermostats to \$125 plus parts for the most complicated Modutrol motors and boiler flame safeguard controls.
 Buy parts only if you wish.
 Back-up thermostats and controls also available.